kavith-k/tesconomics/README.md

 ### TODO:
 - [ ] Host it as a 24/7 service on my home server.
+- [ ] Loading indicator when waiting for LLM to respond.
 - [ ] Ability to export the final report so it can be shared in our group chat for transparency.
 - [ ] Storing purchaser & item records in a database for record keeping purposes and maybe some fun analytics around our grocery purchases!